-How important is food to you?
 How important is buying good, local, fresh food that supports nearby producers and businesses?

 What is Community Supported Agriculture?